It's a kind of magic: Advent in Vienna

-A magical Advent ambience extends throughout the Hirschstetten Botanical Gardens in the pre-Christmas period in Vienna.
-A highlight is the floral Christmas exhibition, at which everything is based on popular Christmas songs.
-If you've had your fill of Feliz Navidad and Rudolph the Red-Nosed Reindeer, you can enjoy charity punch and organic treats, browse for gifts at the traditional Christmas market, while the children do crafts and bake cookies.
+A magical Advent ambience extends throughout the Hirschstetten Botanical Gardens in Vienna.
+A highlight is the floral Christmas exhibition, at which everything this year is based around the topic of "Mail to the Christkind".
+Those who complete the 13 stops of the gnome trail will then enjoy a charity punch and organic treats, and can browse for gifts at the traditional Christmas market.

 Demel show bakery: pleasure voyeurs take note!

 The sight of it is sure to get everyone's mouth watering: the Demel show bakery creates artworks of Advent pleasure right in front of the guests' eyes.
 On Kohlmarkt, in the 1st district, baking is done at the former imperial and royal court confectioner for all its worth.
 In the run-up to Christmas, you can look over the shoulder of the confectioners as they bake cookies in the glass-walled show bakery.
 "To some extent, it's like a kitsch TV commercial," is the verdict of one visitor.
 And what would Advent in Vienna be without a hint of kitsch?

 Everyone who wants to serve up real handicrafts at Christmas rather than reach for ready-made baking mixes can attend a range of Christmas baking courses in Vienna.
 For example, the high art of Viennese baking is taught on courses at the ichkoche.at Cookery School in the 6th district or at the Vollpension BakAdemy, where grandmas and grandpas reveal their best cookie recipes.
 The ideal activity for the run-up to Christmas in Vienna – and a hot tip for everyone who wants to be popular with their colleagues and friends.